zecellomaster/the-projection-room/README.md

 <i>Visual developed by Brandon Wilson ([@KnightLizard](https://github.com/KnightLizard)) - Computer Science Undergraduate</i>

-This view shows the races with the sizes representing the number of electoral votes they have, the horizontal axis representing the margin of victory (negative for Biden, positive for Trump), and the color/vertical axis representing who has the better odds of winning there (red for Trump, blue for Biden).
+This view shows all the races with the sizes representing the number of electoral votes they have, the horizontal axis representing the margin of victory (negative for Biden, positive for Trump), and the color/vertical axis representing who has the better odds of winning there (red for Trump, blue for Biden).
 The darker the shade, the higher the chance.

 ### Electoral Votes Over Time
 <iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQT7zI2PyREKcBTf5CJflh-Y0O-B_E0DExA0AQJICXH9gMMJia4ugx6LezMPtNZ3qWxozhOZFA_zbL6/pubchart?oid=993494504&amp;format=interactive"></iframe>
 A look at how the range of forecasted electoral votes have changed over the course of time.
+Dotted lines represent the 90% confidence interval for each candidate.
 Remember, 270 votes are required to win.
-A 269-269 tie results in a much more [complicated process to choose the president](https://www.270towin.com/content/electoral-college-ties/).
-Dotted lines represent the 90% confidence interval for each candidate.

 ### Forecasted Vote Share
 <iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQT7zI2PyREKcBTf5CJflh-Y0O-B_E0DExA0AQJICXH9gMMJia4ugx6LezMPtNZ3qWxozhOZFA_zbL6/pubchart?oid=1119499338&amp;format=interactive"></iframe>